xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+14, 2023
+   * Complete Week 5 Assignment in WileyPLUS.
+   * The goals for Friday's quiz are 4,5,6,7,8,9.

+ * Feb.
 13, 2023
    * Complete Activity 1.7.3.
 Let me know if you want to present.
    * Keep working on Week 5 Assignment.